jaunt/EJS-Site-Builder/README.md

-# Templer
+# EJS Site Builder

-#### Minimalistic javascript powered site generator, full dependency tracking, fast updates.
+#### Minimalistic EJS javascript powered site generator, full dependency tracking, fast updates.

-## Design Constraints

-1. Respond to template or data changes as fast as possible.
+- Respond to template or data changes as fast as possible.
-2. Avoid unnecessary site rebuilds like the plague with first class dependency tracking.
+- Avoid unnecessary site rebuilds like the plague with first class dependency tracking.
-3. Don't add extra features that are already solved by other tools.
+- Don't add extra features that are already solved by other tools.
-4. Take advantage of existing awesome dev tools like Vite.
+- Take advantage of existing awesome dev tools like Vite.
-5. Don't try to please everyone.
+- Don't try to please everyone.
-6. Express ourselves with javascript, not massive config files.
+- Express ourselves with javascript, not massive config files.

-## Highlights

 - Effecient Dependecy Tracking.
 - Javascript EJS templating for performance and flexibilty.
 - Designed to integrate with Vite.